Employment and self-employment

 - you go to work for someone, thinking you are an employee, but the work-provider tells you that you are self-employed;

 - you go to work for an employment agency – which sends you to work at different jobs for different people – and the agency tries to treat you as self-employed or arranges for you to be paid by someone else, for example an umbrella company or a payroll company.

-This part has more information on the following topics:
+This part of the website has more information on the following topics:

 - Am I employed, self-employed or both?